MindSet365/Gizmo_Webpage_Update/README.md

 # Gizmo — Professional Interactive Web Introduction

-**Gizmo** is a modern, interactive web experience built with cutting-edge frontend technologies to deliver immersive visuals, smooth animations, and a strong product-oriented narrative.
+This project is an independent **technical case study** and product concept exploring the translation of Gizmo’s mobile-native identity into a modern, interactive web experience built with cutting-edge frontend technologies to deliver immersive visuals, smooth animations, and a strong product-oriented narrative.

 This website was independently built by me as a professional showcase for **[atma science company](https://www.linkedin.com/company/atmasciences/)**.
 It was created on my own initiative and is not affiliated with, commissioned by, or officially endorsed by the company.